synacktiv/bip/doc/gui/activity.rst

 Implementation internals
 ========================

-This part as for goal to describe the internal of the :class:`BipActivity`: how they interface with :class:`BipPlugin` and how to create a new kind of :class:`BipActivity` .
+This part as the goal to describe the internal of the :class:`BipActivity`: how they interface with :class:`BipPlugin` and how to create a new kind of :class:`BipActivity` .
 It is not necessary to read it for simply using them.